SuperDARN/pydarn/.github/ISSUE_TEMPLATE/feature_template.md

 ### Developement help

 *pyDARN does not have a dedicated developement team on hand to full feature developement.
-However, if you are able to provide some time and help the community will try to aid you the best way they can in making your feature possible.*
+However, if you are able to provide some time and help, the community will try to aid you the best way they can in making your feature possible.*

 *If you need help please indicate what expertise you are looking for:*
 - [ ] developer help with design and integration of code